Illaroo Scout Group Parent Information

 Becoming a Leader

 Leader: Leadership is not for everyone, but if it interests you, please speak to any one of the Leaders.
 They will tell you that they get just as much fun out of it as the kids, and a very real sense of achievement by doing something worthwhile for our young people and the community.
+See below on how to Join / Register.

 Financial